jacquelinecai/disney-movie-visualizations/README.md

 <img width="801" alt="IMG_5089" src="https://github.com/user-attachments/assets/0115876c-2a43-46bb-85d8-60d6f77ecb5e">

 ### Disney Movie Ratings Scatterplot
 This scatterplot utilizes the ratings of movies from the year 2000 and later to understand how the target audience of certain Disney movies impacts the revenue.
-Each point in the scatterplot will be marked as a circle, color-coded based on the rating (P, PG, R, etc.).
+Each point in the scatterplot is marked as a circle, color-coded based on the rating (P, PG, R, etc.).

 <img width="787" alt="image" src="https://github.com/user-attachments/assets/56f0a6fa-acd8-4d32-a1d4-b8e940337a54">